When should I cast my cares on Jesus, and when, instead, do I join him in his agonized praying?

 1. If I am burdened for the pain of others and not just focused on my own pain, God gives me grace to minister into their pain.

-2. If I am burdened for the salvation of others and am not upset on how they won’t listen to me or respond to “my” cause, God will give me grace to pray for and witness to them.
+2. If I am burdened for the salvation of others and am not upset at how they won’t listen to me or respond to “my” cause, God will give me grace to pray for and witness to them.

 Jesus wept over Jerusalem and the consequences they were pulling on their own heads.